 Over two years of extensive testing in Phoenix’s hot scorching temperatures.

 While the online store is new, we have been successful in cooling GoPro and Smartphone cameras in Phoenix’s scorching summers for two years now.
-Our CAMCooLER fan system works with GoPro’s HERO11 Black, HERO10 Black, HERO9 Black, and HERO8 Black cameras.
+Our CAMCooLER fan system works with GoPro’s HERO11 Black, HERO11 Black Mini, HERO10 Black, HERO9 Black, and HERO8 Black cameras.
+We also support the Mevo Start and most smartphones.

 Keeping a camera recording on a warm summer day is a challenge regardless of location, but it can be almost impossible in the southwest where it gets really hot.
 We’ve looked at thermoelectric cooler Peltier devices, but they draw large amounts of power and are only about 2 percent efficient.
 That would be fine if every ballpark had an electrical plug behind every backstop, it worked, and you could beat out every other parent there for access.
 A shading device will help, but the majority of the time it alone will not suffice.
 According to GoPro and Logitech, these cameras need airflow movement to “wick” the heat away.
 Our camera coolers are a shading device along with active cooling blower fans.